biocuration2023/biocuration2023.github.io/venue.md

 permalink: /venue
 ---

-ISB2023 will be hosted at the [Cultural Center Altinate San Gaetano](https://www.altinatesangaetano.it/en) in the Padova city center.
+Biocuration 2023 will be hosted at the [Cultural Center Altinate San Gaetano](https://www.altinatesangaetano.it/en) in the Padua city center.

 This venue has a rich history having been constructed as a Theatine monastery (from Saint Gaetano Thiene) then later transformed into a courthouse.
 It is situated in the heart of the city that now organizes